 Through the Communications Coordinator, the Chancery is responsible for sharing the important work of the Diocese with the Catholic community, media, and other partners by living our faith through effective communication.

-The Diocese of Victoria established a program for the Formation of Permanent Deacons in 2013, and the Bishop will ordain the first candidates of the program in the summer of 2018.
-Deacons are called to exercise a three-fold ministry of service in Word, Liturgy, and Charity in the Diocese.
+The Diocese of Victoria established a program for the Formation of Permanent Deacons in 2013, and the Bishop ordained the first candidates of the program in the summer of 2018.

 Our Event Protocol documentation provides the means to evaluate and approve, where appropriate, visiting lecturers to the Diocese.